All Collections

 Another way to measure affinity or experience, is to use questions with ratings with variable values.
 Here is a good example:

-Q: When it comes to Mobile Shooter games, some people play them a lot, and others don't play them at all.
+Q: When it comes to Mobile Shooter games (ex.
+PUBG Mobile, Call of Duty: Mobile, etc.), some people play them a lot, and others don't play them at all.
 Which category do you fall into?

 1 = I have never played Mobile Shooter games